 An American’s Canadian Songs

-I asked my husband what he thought of as Canadian songs, rather than just songs by Canadian singers.
+I asked my US-born husband what he thought of as Canadian songs, rather than just songs by Canadian singers.
 Neil Young’s “Helpless” because of “There is a town in north Ontario.”
 For many Americans, he says, it was the first realization that Neil Young was Canadian.
-And I remember thinking wow, he said Ontario!
+(I remember thinking wow, he said Ontario!)

 Joni Mitchell’s “A Case of You” with its map of Canada and “I could drink a case of you”.
 In “River”, she wishes she had “a river I could skate away on.”
 Both songs (on the Blue album) reference Canada, by name or imagery.
 But they are about absence, of and from Canada.
 Despite the evident longing, they hold Canada at a distance.